There are over 800 species of ticks in the world, which together transmit a wide range of bacterial, viral, protozoal and allergic diseases.

 Tick-borne encephalitis (TBE)

 TBE virus is a flavivirus, related to Japanese encephalitis, yellow fever and dengue.
-The risk area forms a broad belt from Eastern France and Southern Norway in the west through to Kamchatka in the east.
+The risk area forms a broad belt from France and Southern Norway in the west through to Kamchatka in the east.
 Three geographical subtypes have been identified, each with its own species of tick vector.
 The disease outcomes vary from west to east, with a case fatality of around 0.5% in Western Europe through to 20% in Eastern Siberia.

 TBE is preventable by vaccination.
 All children of school age are routinely offered this vaccination in Austria and in high-risk districts in Germany.
 Like inactivated Japanese encephalitis vaccine, TBE vaccine requires a primary course of three doses for long term protection, although two doses before travel provides good protection in the short term.